arpitmadaan/argocd-setup/Readme.md

 - No method of disaster recovery, if the config code was not pushed to git.
 - Users or the CI pipeline have direct write access to the cluster.

-Gitops solve these problems by following a pull based model, where a gitops operator will consistently check the state of Kubernetes cluster and match it with the desired state of git repository.
+Gitops solves these problems by following a pull based model, where a GitOps operator will consistently check the state of Kubernetes cluster and match it with the desired state of git repository.

-Advantages of GitOps:
+#### Advantages of GitOps:
 - Single source of truth
 - Everything as a code including configuration, network, storage, policies etc.
 - Continuous Deployment